The Astra razor blades that I will be talking about in this review are the Astra superior premium platinum blades.

 The longevity of any of these Astra platinum blades that I review depends mostly on the type of hair that you have.

-The price of the Astra double edge razor blades are pretty darn good as they cost around $0.10 a blade when when purchasing a 100 pack.
+The price of the Astra double edge razor blades is pretty darn good as they cost around $0.10 a blade when purchasing a 100 pack.

-This kind of price is even better when you consider the blades above average longevity.
+This kind of price is even better when you consider the blade’s average longevity.